petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

-To simulate the same case for multiple turbulence models, we're going to create a "foreach" DVC stage to run our script over a sequence of argument values.
+To simulate the same case for multiple turbulence models, we're going to create a "foreach" DVC stage to run our script over a sequence of values.
-If we set this up properly, DVC will be smart enough to cache the results and not rerun simulations when they don't need to be rerun.
+When setup properly, DVC will be smart enough to cache the results and not rerun simulations when they don't need to be rerun.
 We can create this stage with: